thecog19/tester-finder/README.md

 1.)
 A user display, that shows all users and how many bugs they have solved.

 2.)
 A search feature, allowing the person browsing to filter the users based on device and country.
+To search all simply leave the selects blank, or hit the home button in the navbar.

 3.)
 A individual display page, showing the user, the devices they own and how many bugs they've solved per device.

 ## Testing

-The app has a basic suite of unit tests, written in rspec run them with `bundle exec rspec`
+The app has a basic suite of unit tests, covering the user model written in rspec run them with `bundle exec rspec`

-Due to database persistance issues, you will have to run `rake db:test:prepare` before you run tests again.
-At the time of this writing, the models are fully tested.

 ## Future Features
+Better UI for search all.

 the csv import methods should be able to handle updating data as well as importing it.

 Add indexes on external_id to allow faster readtimes and more repsonsiveness.

-Sort user show page by bugs fixed as well.
+Sort user show page by bugs fixed.

 Test csv processor.